 Day 3: Landmannalaugar Epic Day Hike

-The hike: Landmannalaugar has several trail options.
-For a hike that you can fit in a day, do the Brennisteinsalda-Blahnukur loop, a 3-6 hour loop (depending on how fast you go).
-I’m a fairly strong hiker and took 4 hours to complete it.
+🥾 How to hike it: Landmannalaugar has several trail options.
+For a hike that you can fit in a day, do the Brennisteinsalda-Blahnukur loop, a three to six-hour loop (depending on how fast you go).
+I’m a fairly strong hiker and took four hours to complete it.
 It’s steep at points, but beautiful with gorgeous views, constantly changing landscapes and unique colors.

-Getting there: You need four-wheel drive (4WD) to visit the Highlands, which my campervan didn’t have.
-I took the Hella bus to Landmannalaugar in the morning (9:10-111:20 am and took it back after the hike (4:30-6:30pm).
+🚙 Getting there: You need a four-wheel drive (4WD) to visit the Highlands, which my campervan didn’t have.
+I took the Hella bus to Landmannalaugar in the morning (9:10-111:20 am and took it back after the hike (4:30 to 6:30 pm).
 Note that the route is seasonal.

-Cost: The round-trip bus ride was $115 during peak season.
-The camp at Landmannalaugar has a bathroom facility (500 ISK, ~$4), a hot spring and a few, limited food options.
+💰 Expected cost: The round-trip bus ride was $115 USD during peak season.
+The camp at Landmannalaugar has a bathroom facility that costs 500 ISK (~$4 USD), a hot spring and a few, limited food options.

-Where I stayed: I stayed at the same Gaddstadaflatir campsite the night of Day 3 since the bus returns to Hella and I was too tired to drive after hiking.
+🏕️ Where I stayed: I stayed at the same Gaddstadaflatir campsite the night of Day 3 since the bus returned to Hella and I was too tired to drive after hiking.